-The statistic shows the share of the various classes in the online computer game World of Warcraft as of May 28, 2015.
-Approximately 9.2 percent of the created characters in U.S. realms were warriors.
+The statistic shows the share of the various classes in the online computer game World of Warcraft (WoW) as of January 6, 2017.
+Approximately 10 percent of the created characters in U.S. realms were warriors.
 In terms of race, despite such possibilities as Night Elf, Orc, or Goblin, most players chose to be human in the game.

 Additional info: Distribution of World of Warcraft characters by class

 Both among European and American players, the hunter is the most popular class.
 Its popularity might result from the fact that hunters excel in using ranged weapons, such as bows and cross bows and can take part in battles from a distance, thus reducing the possibility of getting hurt or even killed.
 Hunters also come with the advantage of being able to tame animals and keep pets.